clkwan/Calculator-using-TDD/README.md

 ```
 Running test.py will output a test report csv file in the directory called "calc_test.py."
 The file will
 contain the timestamp of when the test was ran, test case ID, Test Case, Actual Output, Expected Ouput, and
-whether or not the test passed or failed as well as printing the information onton the consol.
-To learn more
+whether or not the test passed or failed as well as printing the information onton the console.
+To change the
+log filename and directory, change the filename setting in the logging logging config located in the setUp module.
-about running the unittest python library check out the [unittest framework](https://docs.python.org/3.6/library/unittest.html#).
+To learn more about running the unittest python library check out the [unittest framework](https://docs.python.org/3.6/library/unittest.html#).

 ### Changing the Test Cases
 Test cases can be changed by editing the test_case and expected_result tuples